 A vacationing woman meets her ideal man, leading to a swift marriage.
-Back at home, however, their idyllic life is upset when they discover their neighbors could be assassins who have been contracted to kill the couple.
+Back at home, however, their idyllic life is upset when they discover their neighbors could be assassins who have been contracted to kill the couple..

 Set during New Year's Eve in New York city, this movie follows several people and how the day affects them.
 Kim is a single mother who still thinks of her daughter, Hailey as a child who wants to go out with a boy so that she could kiss him at midnight.
 Claire, who is in charge of the city's annual tradition, the ball drop on Times Square.
 And when something goes wrong she has to ask an electrician, who was fired, to come and fix it.
-Laura, a chef who is cooking the New year's Eve party for a record company who runs into Jensen, her ex who's a singer whose performing at the party.
+Laura, a chef who is cooking the New year's Eve party for a record company who runs into Jensen, her ex who's a singer and performing at the party.
 While he tries to apologize for how things ended, she refuses to accept it.
-Ingrid, a woman who works at the record company, after having a near death experience decides to quit her job and asks a young messenger, Paul to help her fulfill her resolutions.
+Ingrid, a woman who works at the record company, after having a near death experience, decides to quit her job and asks a young messenger, Paul to help her fulfill her resolutions.
 And at a hospital, Stan, a man who is in the final stages of cancer, only wishes to see the ball drop.
 Also Griffin and Tess, a couple who are expecting, ...Written by

 70 of 97 people found this review helpful.

 Was this review helpful to you?